 By championing responsive action plans, increasing engagement, and initiating strategic dialogue on issues raised across multiple evaluations, IEG expects to contribute even more to increasing World Bank Group development effectiveness.

-As Manager of IEG’s Knowledge and Communication Department, Ms. Barbour provides strategic leadership and oversight of IEG’s knowledge and learning work program, with the goal of ensuring effective learning and knowledge sharing from IEG products.
+As Manager of IEG’s Knowledge Management and Communications unit, Ms. Barbour provides strategic leadership and oversight of IEG’s communications, learning, IT, and KM work programs, with the goal of ensuring effective learning and knowledge sharing from IEG products.